 Australia’s profit reporting season is in full swing with a daily barrage of company news hitting the news wire.
 Australia’s biggest bank CBA for once surprised the market on the positive side which was a very refreshing change from the past couple of years when scandals and massive fines were overshadowing the result.
-The bank’s result is clearly a benchmark for its peers with the key mortgage market growing by 4% and overall net interest margin (NIM) increasing slightly to 2.1%.
+The bank’s result is clearly a benchmark for its peers with the key mortgage market growing by 4% and the overall net interest margin (NIM) increasing slightly to 2.1%.

-In some overseas news we have seen markets move into a risk “on” positioning thanks to optimism over additional monetary and fiscal easing in China.
+In some overseas news, we have seen markets move into a risk “on” positioning thanks to optimism over additional monetary and fiscal easing in China.
 Over the weekend, China moved proactively to a weakening outlook in the wake of the coronavirus outbreak.
 While Coronavirus concerns have faded, the economic chaos will be felt for quarters to come.
-Ahead of Thursday PBoC rate decision, the central bank cut a crucial interest rate that could pave the way for lower benchmark lending rates, as Beijing moved to support an economy.
+Ahead of Thursday’s PBoC rate decision, the central bank cut a crucial interest rate that could pave the way for lower benchmark lending rates, as Beijing moved to support an economy.
 The People’s Bank of China lowered the one-year medium-term lending facility rate to 3.15% from 3.25%, according to a statement published.